Violetta Thurstan: First World War

 Thurstan joined the British Red Cross in 1913.
-In August 1914, with the start of the First World War, she was sent as leader of a group of nurses to a hospital in Charleroi, Belgium.
+From February 1913 she was Matron of the Civil Hospital, Spezia in Italy.
+In August 1914, with the start of the First World War, she was Matron, of the British Red Cross Society Hospital, Marceline, Brussels, Belgium.
 Soon the occupying German army ordered all British nurses to leave and forced her to go to Copenhagen under armed escort.
 From there she travelled north through Sweden and Finland to reach Russia, where she joined the flying column, or mobile medical unit, headed by Prince and Princess Peter Volkonsky.
+Thurstan was Nurse-Driver, Flying Field Ambulance Service, Russian Red Cross, until March 1915.
 As part of this unit she tended to the wounded in Łódź after it was bombarded, and then nursed in and around Warsaw.
 She was wounded with shrapnel, and also became ill with pleurisy.

 Unable to work, she wrote her first book, Field Hospital and Flying Column, which described the previous few months of her life.
 This book ran to a second edition in London and New York and was translated into French.
 During her convalescence in England Thurstan gave lectures in various cities about her experiences.
 In her book she argued that properly trained nurses were essential for nursing work and pressed the case for state registration of qualified nurses.
 For some years she was organising secretary for the National Union of Trained Nurses (NUTN).
+Thurstan was also a member of the Matrons’ Council of Britain.